 I received my B.A. in Psychology from D'Youville College in Buffalo, NY and I received my graduate degrees in Clinical Psychology from the University at Buffalo, in Buffalo, NY.
-I completed my pre-doctoral clinical residency and postdoctoral training with Western Psychiatric Institute and Clinic and the University of Pittsburgh Department of Psychiatry.
+I completed my pre-doctoral clinical residency and postdoctoral training with Western Psychiatric Hospital (formerly Western Psychiatric Institute and Clinic) and the University of Pittsburgh Department of Psychiatry.
 I began teaching at Westminster in 2016.
-My teaching areas include Abnormal Psychology, Psychological Assessment, Clinical Psychology, and Introduction to Psychology.
-My specific research interests focus on the underlying cognitive, behavioral and motivational factors associated with cigarette smoking and Attention-Deficit/Hyperactivity Disorder (ADHD).
-I am currently collaborating with investigators at the University of Pittsburgh on multiple projects aimed at further understanding the link between ADHD and smoking.
-Outside of the classroom and research lab, I am also a psychology resident at a local mental health agency where I treat individuals across the lifespan with many forms of psychopathology.
-Additionally, I am the adviser to both the Psychology Club and Psi Chi (psychology national honor society).
-In my non-Westminster time, I enjoy doing just about anything with my husband and son, Harrison.
+My teaching areas include Abnormal Psychology, Psychological Assessment, Clinical Psychology, Personality, and Introduction to Psychology.
+My specific research interests focus on the underlying cognitive, behavioral, and motivational factors associated with cigarette smoking and Attention-Deficit/Hyperactivity Disorder (ADHD).
+I am currently collaborating with investigators at the University of Pittsburgh on research aimed at further understanding the link between ADHD and smoking.
+Outside of the classroom and research lab, I am also a licensed Clinical Psychologist at a local mental health agency where I treat individuals across the lifespan with many forms of psychopathology.
+In my non-Westminster time, I enjoy going on adventures with my husband and three children.

 Rhodes, J.D.
 (2022).
 An Examination of the Role of Sluggish Cognitive Tempo as a Moderator of the Relationship Between ADHD and Nicotine Use.
 Journal of Attention Disorders.
 DOI: 10.1177/10870547221130454.